ire4ever1190/anano/readme.md

 ### Anano
 Another nanoID implementation for Nim.

-This implementation is based off of [nim-neoid](https://github.com/theAkito/nim-neoid) but uses more compile time computations to give massive speedups.
-Anano also only uses the standard library to reduce the number of dependencies needed.
+This implementation is based off of [nim-neoid](https://github.com/theAkito/nim-neoid) but
+- uses more compile time code to give massive speedups (This comes with the tradeoff though that you can't define options at runtime).
+- Only uses the nim standard library

 Works on `c`, `c++` and `js` backends